stablekernel/aqueduct/source/docs/http/request_and_response.md

 var response = new Response.ok(map);
 ```

 The entire flow of a body object is shown in the following diagram.
 Each orange item is an allowed body object type and shows the steps it will go through when being encoded to the HTTP response body.
-For example, a `HTTPSerializable` goes through three steps, whereas a `List<int>` goes through zero steps and is added as-is to the HTTP response.
+For example, a `Serializable` goes through three steps, whereas a `List<int>` goes through zero steps and is added as-is to the HTTP response.

 ![Response Body Object Flow](../img/response_flow.png)